kbg2201/CS479/week3/week3.md

 ### 4. Evidence:
 To first analyze this malware I ran it through virus total and it was caught by 61 detectors.
-It also showed that it was packed using c++. it alos showed a keylogger name.
-Next strings found nothing helpful and just bunch od random characters that were screaming at me.
+It also showed that it was packed using c++.
+It also showed a keylogger name.
+Next strings found nothing helpful and just bunch of random characters that were screaming at me.
+Whne using dependency walker all that came up was the function kernel32.dll which showed as using different functions such as deviceIOcontrol, createthread, createpipe, create directory etc. Next I ran the malware along the process monitor and it showed operation which create files and is querying for system information and mapping files.